 You have covered him with shame.
 Selah

 a.
-But You have cast off and abhorred: The first 37 verses of Psalm 89 soar with confidence in God’s incomparable greatness and His covenant to David.
-Here, the tone suddenly shifts as Ethan considered some present crisis, which seemed to be all the worse contrasted with his understanding of God’s greatness and faithfulness to the covenant with David.
+But You have cast off and abhorred: The first 37 verses of this psalm soared with confidence in God’s incomparable greatness and in His covenant to David.
+Here, the tone suddenly shifted as Ethan considered some present crisis, which seemed to be all the worse when contrasted with his understanding of God’s greatness and faithfulness to the covenant with David.

 ii.
 “With an honesty found consistently in the psalms but often lacking in ourselves, it also describes a situation in which God has not seemed to be faithful, and it asks, ‘Where is your faithfulness?’”
 (Boice)